fishjam-dev/ts-client-sdk/readme.md

 We welcome contributions to Jellyfish Ts Client SDK.
 Please report any bugs or issues you find or feel free to make a pull request with your own bug fixes and/or features.

+Detailed information about contributing can be found in [contributing.md](./contributing.md).

 ## Jellyfish Ecosystem

 |             |                                                                                                                                                                                                                                                              |